A Minimal Interpretation of the Galactic Cosmic-Ray Proton and Helium Spectra from GeV to PeV Energies: Astrophysical Implications

 \subsection{SNR origin of the first CR component}

-The coherent description of the Galactic CR proton spectrum from GeV to PeV energies within the two-component framework does not require a fundamental revision of the standard SNR paradigm for the origin of Galactic CR.
-Rather, it supports its validity, albeit within a more limited energy domain extending up to 100~TeV.
-In this respect, the two-component picture naturally alleviates long-standing tensions associated with the theoretical difficulty of accelerating protons beyond $\sim 100~\mathrm{TeV}$ in young SNRs within the standard DSA concept \citep{LagageCesarsky1983a}.
-At the same time, another well-established aspect of this paradigm -- the production of relatively hard source spectra and their subsequent steepening due to energy-dependent propagation in the Galactic magnetic fields -- remains essentially unchanged.
+The coherent description of the Galactic CR spectrum from GeV to PeV energies within the two-component framework does not require a fundamental revision of the standard SNR paradigm for the origin of Galactic CRs \cite[for a recent review, see][]{Bykov2025}.
+Rather, it supports the validity of this paradigm up to $\sim 100~\mathrm{TeV}$, beyond which the second (“PeVatron”) component becomes dominant.
+In this context, the two-component picture naturally alleviates long-standing tensions associated with the theoretical difficulty of accelerating protons beyond $\sim 100~\mathrm{TeV}$ in young SNRs within the standard DSA framework \citep{LagageCesarsky1983a,Hillas2005}.
+The presence of the second component can, in principle, still be accommodated within the SNR paradigm, for example, if PeV particles are produced in a special class of SNRs.
+However, such sources may compete with other potential PeVatrons, notably microquasars.

-This interpretation also helps to reconcile the cosmic-ray data with the unexpectedly steep multi-TeV $\gamma$-ray spectra observed above $\sim1~\mathrm{TeV}$ from many young SNRs \citep[e.g.,][]{AharonianYangWilhelmi2019}.
+The two-component framework, as far as the first component is concerned, preserves the well-established aspect of this paradigm—the production of relatively hard source spectra and their subsequent steepening due to energy-dependent propagation in Galactic magnetic fields.
+This interpretation also helps to reconcile cosmic-ray data with the somewhat unexpectedly steep multi-TeV $\gamma$-ray spectra observed above $\sim 1~\mathrm{TeV}$ in many young SNRs \citep[e.g.,][]{AharonianYangWilhelmi2019}.
 These include both classical remnants, such as SN~1006 and Cas~A, and more peculiar objects, such as RX~J1713.7$-$3946.
 However, caution is required when interpreting these $\gamma$-ray observations as direct probes of proton acceleration.
-Inverse Compton (IC) scattering by relativistic electrons is an efficient radiation mechanism at TeV energies and may dominate over hadronic $\gamma$-ray production, particularly in environments where the magnetic field strength does not substantially exceed $\sim10~\mu\mathrm{G}$.
-As a result, current $\gamma$-ray measurements alone do not allow firm conclusions to be drawn regarding the maximum energies attained by accelerated protons.
+Inverse Compton (IC) scattering by relativistic electrons is an efficient radiation mechanism at TeV energies and may dominate over hadronic $\gamma$-ray production, particularly in environments where the magnetic field strength does not significantly exceed $\sim 10~\mu\mathrm{G}$.
+As a result, current $\gamma$-ray measurements alone do not allow firm conclusions regarding the maximum energies attained by accelerated protons.